Anchorsify/Anchorsify.github.io/_pages/Combat.md

 <br>This action may be performed only while hiding at level 1 stealth.
 You take the time to make sure you're properly hidden and settle into place, moving you up to level 2 stealth.
 In case that wasn't clear, this cannot, by itself, take you from level 2 to level 3 stealth.

 ### Stealth Levels
 There are three levels of Stealth, corresponding to different degrees of being hidden.
 Each level has limitations on what can be done in it; for example, in Level 2 and Level 3 Stealth, you cannot move.
 Thus, if you were at Stealth 3, and chose to spend an action moving, you would immediately be dropped to Stealth 1.
-The same is true of dodging.
+This is true of all actions you take in Stealth: If it isn't allowed in your current level of Stealth, but is in a lower level, you are immediately dropped to that lower Stealth level.
+Actions which break Stealth, obviously, remove you from it entirely.

 ### Stealth, Level 1
 Stealth 1 is as poorly concealed as you can be while still being unseen by your enemies.
 Your Stealth TN has no bonus at this rank.
-You may dodge, move and perform surprise attacks, as well as using items.
+You may Dodge, Block, Parry, Move, Search (and do similar non-jutsu actions, such as Scan, and Observe Clones), Aim, Meditate, use Items, perform Handseals, make Surprise Attacks, and use Genjutsu (see below).

 ### Stealth, Level 2
 Stealth 2 corresponds to being fairly well-hidden, having taken the time to adjust yourself and your hiding spot as necessary--you're not sticking your feet out past the edge of the rock you're hiding behind, for example.
-From Stealth 2 you may perform surprise attacks, use items, and prepare and perform sneak attacks.
-At this level of stealth, your Stealth TN has a +5 bonus.
+From Stealth 2 you may Search (and do similar non-jutsu actions, such as Scan and Observe Clones), Aim, Meditate, use Items, perform Handseals, make Surprise Attacks, use Genjutsu (see below) and prepare and perform Sneak Attacks.
+At this level of Stealth, your Stealth TN has a +5 bonus.

 ### Stealth, Level 3
 Stealth 3 is as well-hidden as you can be.
 You are somehow camouflaged, blending into your environment excellently.
-You may not move, attack, or use items, but your Stealth TN has a +15 bonus.
+You may Search (and do similar non-jutsu actions, such as Scan and Observe Clones), Meditate, and prepare Sneak Attacks.
+At this level of Stealth, your Stealth TN has a +15 bonus.

 ### Searching
 Understandably, situations arise when Ninja want to find other, hidden ninja, or help others in doing so.